alokprasad/fastspeech_squeezewave/README.md

 Integration of Fastspeech Text to Mel generation and fast Vocoder Squeezewave ( CPU only).
 This is one of the fastest TTS solution.

-@@ Can someone try on RPI (3 or 4 ) and update me timing information

 Code from